 It is important to address the issue of proper timing for the therapeutic management of spasticity.
 Early intervention is important before soft tissues begin to shorten.
 At later stages (more chronic) it is important to look at management techniques to reduce symptoms that can improve or maintain quality of life.

-Physiotherapists often look into how they could help their patients stay out of the vicious cycle of spasticity by introducing management techniques such as massage, stretching, splints and exercises to keep the body moving, keep the muscles loose and reduce development of contractures.
+Physiotherapists, when treating neurological conditions, often look into how they could help their patients stay out of the vicious cycle of spasticity by introducing management techniques such as massage, stretching, splints and exercises to keep the body moving, keep the muscles loose and reduce development of contractures.